brandon-powers/brandon-powers.github.io/_posts/2018-01-07-the-big-bang-of-flux.md

 ### Why *flux*?

 Continuous change.

 That's what comes to mind when I hear the word flux.
 It's one of the few constants in life, as things will always be changing.
-I feel it's important to learn how to adapt and grow as things change, as stagnation is a dangerous state that lends itself to quiet degradation.
+I feel it's important to learn how to adapt to this change, as stagnation is a dangerous state that lends itself to quiet degradation.

-An auxiliary reason was that I find magnetic flux to be fascinating.
+An auxiliary reason is that I find magnetic flux to be fascinating.

 The first article this upcoming Sunday will be about executing raw SQL statements in a Ruby on Rails project, so stay tuned!